 When planning to create your custom t-shirt labels (tags), it’s important to organize all of the content needed first.
 You’ll want to make sure you have the following:

 Remember you’re working with limited space.
 You’ll want to keep in mind the size of anything in your custom t-shirt labels.
-The max image size allowed for custom printed tags is 4" wide x 4” tall, so while it’s spacious, there can be a lot to fit in those dimensions.
-The smallest type size is 6 points.
-Designs of custom t-shirt labels that are smaller than that can be hard to read.
+The max image size varies based on the method you choose.
+The smallest type size for pad printing is 3 points while screen printing and heat transfer is 6 points.
+Designs of custom t-shirt labels that are smaller than that can be hard to read and lose image clarity.

 Remember the RN number.
 We get a lot of questions about the RN number.
 As far as that goes, Real Thread strongly recommends following the legal guidelines for relabeling your garment’s tags if you remove the manufacturer’s label.
 It’s important for you to read and understand the Federal Trade Commission’s regulations on labeling and including a registered identification number before designing your custom printed tags.

 Know which t-shirt blanks have tearaway tags.
-All t-shirts come with manufacture tags.
-Some can easily be torn out, while the others have to be removed by our in-house seamstress.
-You can learn more about removing manufacture tags here.
-Or, ask your account executive ahead of time which shirt blanks have tearaway tags, and which don’t, because tearaway tags can save you money!
+All t-shirts come with manufacturer tags.
+Some are "tearaway" and can easily be torn out, while the others are not "tearaway" and have to be removed by our in-house seamstress.
+You can learn more about removing manufacturer tags here.
+Or, ask your account manager ahead of time which shirt blanks have tearaway tags, and which don’t, because tearaway tags can save you money!

 Here are 10 examples of companies that organized their content and design perfectly to create the best custom design tags!
 We’ve included pointers about each to help guide you in making your best custom t-shirt labels yet.